 About the author

-Jennifer Barclay is an editor and literary agent specialising in memoir, narrative non-fiction, travel and adventure, literary fiction and crime fiction.
-Originally from the north of England, she has lived in several countries and enjoys working with literature that has an international flavour and books that sell globally.
-She set up Jennifer Barclay Books in 2013 and works from home on the Greek island of Tinos, meeting publishers and authors in the UK and elsewhere regularly.
+As well as being an author, Jennifer Barclay is an editor and literary agent specializing in memoir, narrative non-fiction, travel and adventure, literary fiction and crime fiction.
+Originally from the north of England, she has lived in several countries and enjoys working with literature that has an international flavour.

 Her latest book, Wild Abandon: A Journey to the Deserted Places of the Dodecanese, is now available via Amazon.
 Victoria Hislop, author of the best-seller The Island, called it “a vivid and intoxicating account of these beautiful islands.”